Seirdy/seirdy.one/content/posts/website-best-practices.md

 Using containment for content at the end of the page is relatively safe.
 Using it for content earlier in the page risks introducing [layout shifts](#layout-shifts).
 Eliminate the layout shifts by calculating a value for the `contain-intrinsic-size` property. {{<mention-work itemtype="TechArticle">}}{{<cited-work url="https://www.terluinwebdesign.nl/en/css/calculating-contain-intrinsic-size-for-content-visibility/" name="Calculating 'contain-intrinsic-size' for 'content-visibility'" extraName="headline">}}, by {{<indieweb-person first-name="Thijs" last-name="Terluin" url="https://www.terluinwebdesign.nl/en/about-us/thijs-terluin/" org="Teluin Webdesign" org-url="https://www.terluinwebdesign.nl/en/" itemprop="author">}}{{</mention-work>}}, is a comprehensive guide to calculating intrinsic size values.

+### Performance of assistive technologies

+{{<mention-work itemtype="CreativeWork" itemprop="mentions">}}{{<indieweb-person first-name="Eric" last-name="Bailey" url="https://ericwbailey.design/" itemprop="author" appendString="’s">}} presentation {{<cited-work name="The intersection of performance and accessibility" url="https://noti.st/ericwbailey/Yfyaxa/slides">}}{{</mention-work>}} describes how computing the accessibility tree can be expensive if a page has too many DOM nodes and custom elements.
+Browsers use complex heuristics to determine which elements to report, to reduce the size of the accessibility tree.
+Now that all major browsers are moving to multi-process architectures, some browser components interface with assistive technology (<abbr>AT</abbr>) in a separate process.
+Data about the page's semantics needs to cross process boundaries, incurring additional overhead.

+Re-calculating nodes in the accessibility tree can create small delays for user interaction.
+These delays add up, causing the accessibility tree to fall out-of-sync with the actual page state.
+In extreme cases, an out-of-control accessibility tree may crash the <abbr>AT</abbr>.
+Moreover, speech synthesizers may be slow to start speaking when the CPU is under load.
+Delayed speech synthesis is incredibly annoying because it tends to omit words while "warming up".

+When pages grow long, keep performance in check by doing the following:

+* Prefer semantic HTML over custom elements.
+The browser's accessibility-tree-generation and element-filtering is optimized for semantic HTML; it has to do more guesswork to decipher custom elements.

+* Avoid scripts that delay user-input or cause complex DOM mutations.
+These will introduce delays that can cause significant <abbr>AT</abbr> usability issues.

+* Remember that CSS can impact the accessibility tree.
+Avoid using scripts to alter properties such as `display` and `visibility`.

+* Test with screen readers on underpowered hardware.
+Examples include old entry-level Android phones and netbooks with aggressive thermal throttling.

 In-page search
 --------------